Boeing 707: Wings

 The 707's wings are swept back at 35°, and like all swept-wing aircraft, display an undesirable "Dutch roll" flying characteristic that manifests itself as an alternating combined yawing and rolling motion.
 Boeing already had considerable experience with this on the B-47 and B-52, and had developed the yaw damper system on the B-47 that would be applied to later swept-wing configurations like the 707.
-However, many pilots new to the 707 had no experience with this instability, as they were mostly accustomed to flying straight-wing propeller-driven aircraft such as the Douglas DC-7 and Lockheed Constellation.
+However, many pilots new to the 707 had no experience with this instability as they were mostly accustomed to flying straight-wing propeller-driven aircraft such as the Douglas DC-7 and Lockheed Constellation.

 On one customer-acceptance flight, where the yaw damper was turned off to familiarize the new pilots with flying techniques, a trainee pilot's actions violently exacerbated the Dutch roll motion and caused three of the four engines to be torn from the wings.
 The plane, a brand new 707-227, N7071, destined for Braniff, crash-landed on a river bed north of Seattle at Arlington, Washington, killing four of the eight occupants.

 In his autobiography, test pilot Tex Johnston describes a Dutch roll incident he experienced as a passenger on an early commercial 707 flight.
 As the aircraft's movements did not cease and most of the passengers became ill, he suspected a misrigging of the directional autopilot (yaw damper).
 He went to the cockpit and found the crew unable to understand and resolve the situation.
-He introduced himself and relieved the ashen-faced captain, who immediately left the cockpit feeling ill.
+He introduced himself and relieved the ashen-faced captain who immediately left the cockpit feeling ill.
 Johnston disconnected the faulty autopilot and manually stabilized the plane "with two slight control movements".

-Tex Johnston recommended Boeing increase the height of the tail fin, add a boosted rudder, as well as add a ventral fin.
+Johnston recommended Boeing increase the height of the tail fin, add a boosted rudder as well as add a ventral fin.
 These modifications were aimed at mitigating Dutch roll by providing more directional stability in yaw.